johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

-# FlowContainer Grid Component
+# FlowContainer Component

-The flowContainer grid (flowContainerGrid) component is a layout component that allows you to select from a set of components, place them on the page, and resize them.
+The flowContainer component is a layout component that allows you to select from a set of components, place them on the page, and resize them.

 ## User Details